Conference Fee: Individual registration is $349

 Maria Nielsen: Show Me What Ya Got: Student Engagement to Keep the Pulse on Students Learning

-Maria Nielsen: Show Me What Ya Got: The Fifteen-Day Challenge—Win Quick, Win Often
+Maria Nielsen: The 15-Day Challenge: Win Quick, Win Often

 Jeff Wilhelm: Empower Your Teaching: Inquiring Minds Learn to Read and Write

 This highly interactive workshop explores how current research in engagement and motivation and how inquiry as cognitive apprenticeship is the model of instruction for developing motivation, as well as deep conceptual and procedural understanding that leads to transfer and application of learning in the real world.
 It will also explore how inquiry is uniquely suited to assist students to meet next-generation standards and new assessments.
 The session focuses on practical matters, such as providing essential questions to frame units, front-loading to prepare students for success, sequencing and teaching toward culminating writing assignments, as well as exploring various kinds of lesson-level, inquiry-oriented teaching techniques (such as visual strategies, think-alouds, practice in miniature, action strategies) that help students learn how to learn.